-You are also required to download and read the primary source materials found at the URLs listed in the Provisional Class Schedule, below.
-I will also provide you with further material if I deem it appropriate (two examples are noted in the Provisional Class Schedule).
+You are also required to download and read the primary source materials found at the URLs listed in the Detailed Class Schedule, below.
+I will also provide you with further material if I deem it appropriate.
 You should also aim to read more widely around the subject, especially when preparing your written work.
 You should consult the “Further Readings” section of A History of Modern Europe for relevant works, as well as conducting appropriate keyword searches in the Langara College library catalogue.
 Printed resources on this historical period in the Langara College Library are scant, but remember that your Langara ID also gives you access to the library resources of other libraries, including UBC; see the information about this on the college library website, which you will find at: http://www.langara.bc.ca/library/services/borrow-other-libraries.html.
 I am of course also available to provide you with further guidance.

 Assessment for the course is based on an in-class essay, a term paper, a final examination and class participation, as follows:

 (1500 words.
-This word limit includes citations of your sources [e.g. as footnotes or endnotes] but excludes your bibliography.)
+This word limit includes citations of your sources [as footnotes] but excludes your bibliography.)